mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 Introduction
 ------------
-Reflectometry is a non-invasive technique that allows us to analyse the properties of mediums.
-The technique is based on the reflection of neutrons at the interface of interest; this is analogous to how light (travelling through air) reflects off the surface of water (our interface of interest).
-The analysis of the reflected signals can give us insight into the membrane that separates the two mediums.
-A highly collimated beam of neutrons is shined onto an extremely flat surface and the intensity of the reflected radiation is measured as a function of angle or neutron wavelength.
-The exact shape of the reflectivity profile provides detailed information about the structure of the surface, including the thickness, density and roughness of any thin films layered on the surface.
+Reflectometry is a non-invasive technique that allows us to analyse the properties of thin films.
+The technique is based on the reflection of neutrons at the interfaces of interest; this is analogous to how light (travelling through air) reflects off the surface of water (our interface of interest).
+Analysis of the reflected signal can give us insight into the thin films' properties, and the interfaces between them.
+A highly collimated beam of neutrons illuminates a flat surface and the reflected intensity is measured as a function of angle and neutron wavelength.
+The reflectivity profile can be fitted to a model after the experiment to provide detailed information about the structure, including the thickness, density and roughness of any thin films layered on the surface.

 For more information, see the `ISIS website <https://www.isis.stfc.ac.uk/Pages/Reflectometry.aspx>`__.